 The Pennsylvania State Athletic Conference will see a change in the coming years after the Pennsylvania State System of Higher Education Board of Governors voted to merge six of the schools into two.
 The California University of Pennsylvania, Clarion University, and Edinboro University will become one institution while Bloomsburg University, Lock Haven University, and Mansfield University will merge to become another institution.

 The schools will continue to operate as a campus as an arm of the new institution and each campus will continue to use the current name.
 Each campus also plans to keep the athletics as separate entities instead of becoming a single sports team at the new institution.
-The new organization is expected to begin for the 2022-23 academic year and be completed in time for the 2024-25 academic year.
+The new organization is expected to begin for the 2022-23 academic year.

 10/23/21 Update: California University, Clarion University, and Edinboro University will be known as Pennsylvania Western University.
 Each campus will retain its name so California University will be known as Pennsylvania Western University Clarion.
 A new name has not been bestowed upon the trio of Bloomsburg, Lock Haven, and Mansfield.